Earth Day is on April 22nd. The environment is celebrated in Vancouver that week and later in April with the Party for the Planet and other events.

 Earth Day at Everett Crowley Park

 The Champlain Heights Community Centre hosts a special Earth Day event in South Vancouver most years.
-In 2022 activities took place on Saturday, April 23rd, from 11:00 am until 3:00 in the afternoon.
-2023 details are to be confirmed.
+In 2025 the event runs from 11:00 am until 3:00 pm on Saturday, April 26th.

 Earth Day in North Vancouver